navi2311/risc-v-HDP/week1/Mythd1_d2/README.md

 # write a c program to cal sum from 1 tom N
-  to write the c program installed leafpad
+  to write the c program installed leafpad text editor
   ```
   sudo apt install leafpad
   ```